Last Updated on February 21, 2021 by laurenpacek

 In a medium-sized bowl, whisk together the flour, cornstarch, baking soda, and salt.
 Set aside.

-In the bowl of a stand mixer, cream the butter and cream cheese together for a few minutes, or until they are smooth.
+In the bowl of a stand mixer, cream the butter and cream cheese together until they are smooth.

 Add the sugars, egg, and vanilla extract and cream together for 4-5 minutes, or until the mixture is light and fluffy.